 A few months ago I shared a recipe for Kibbeh that I made when I was visiting my Mom.

 You can make these into smaller meatballs and serve as an appetizer alongside the spiced yogurt sauce, or make normal sized meatballs and serve on a bed of rice or in a pita sandwich.
-At the end of the recipe I am linking over to some of my other Lebanese recipes that would pair great with this kibbeh.
+At the end of the Kibbeh Meatballs With Spiced Yogurt Sauce recipe.
+I am linking over to some of my other Lebanese recipes that would pair great with this kibbeh.
 My husband said this was the best Kibbeh recipe yet and my son devoured it.

 - 1 cup shredded cucumber, seeded